DragonHPC/dragon/doc/uses/jupyter.rst

 This will allow you to connect on your laptop to port 1234.
 If that port were taken, you can use whatever port you like.
 The first time you connect you'll be asked for a token.
-The token it refers to is the token in the URL that was printed to the login node when the start_jupyter.py program was run.
+The token it refers to is the token in the URL that was printed to the login node when the dragon-jupyter was started.

 That's it.
 You now have the ability to create Jupyter Notebooks with full access to all the nodes in your supercomputer allocation.